jppollmeier/jppollmeier.github.io/README.md

 ### 3.2 Graph Theory Algorithms
 ### Graph Theory Algorithms

-Most of the graph theory algorithms were implemented using the NetworkX library.
+This will be the most uninteresting implementation-section since most of the graph theory algorithms were implemented using the NetworkX library and only little adjustements or loops have been employed.
 Key algorithms and methods used include:

 - **Directed Graph Functions**:
   - Created directed graphs (`G`) from Pokémon battle outcomes, adding edges between Pokémon A and B if A beats B with a probability \( p \geq 0.9 \).